Sustainable Energy in the Built Environment

 The special lector participates in the programme discussions of CHILL and S-Built to make a contribution to the implementation of the curricula of the involved study programmes that link up with developments in the professional field and knowledge domain.
 The special lector will supervise lecturers in their professional development to aid their development from lecturers to senior lecturer-researchers.
-The lector will also teach at the Chemistry, Chemical Engineering, and Electrical Engineering study programmes at the Faculty of Bèta Sciences and Technology.
+The lector will also teach at the Chemistry, Chemical Engineering, and Electrical Engineering study programmes.

 - Marieke Burghoorn,1 Dorrit Roosen-Melsen,1 Joris de Riet,2 Sami Sabik,2 Zeger Vroon,1,3 Irina Yakimets 2 and Pascal Buskens,1,4, Durable Single Layer Broadband Anti-Reflective Coatings for Plastic Substrates Produced by Full Wafer and Roll-to-Roll Step-and-Flash Nano-Imprint Lithography, Materials 2013, 6, published 2013

 - Pascal Buskens, Mariëlle Wouters, Corné Rentrop, Zeger Vroon, A brief review of environmentally benign antifouling and foul-release coatings for marine applications.
 Journal of Coatings Technology and Research, 2013, Volume 10, Issue 1, pp 29-36.